Waleed-Ahmad-dev/Quranic-Transformation/docs/AUTH_MODULE.md

 ## Overview

 The Authentication module in **Quranic-Transformation** is a custom implementation using **JWT (JSON Web Tokens)** for session management.
-It leverages `jose` for token handling, `bcryptjs` for password hashing, and Next.js Middleware for route protection.
+It leverages `jose` for token handling, `bcryptjs` for password hashing.

+> [!NOTE]
+> The module currently provides the foundation for authentication (libs, API, pages).
+Full route protection via Middleware and the Dashboard implementations are **Planned / In Progress**.

 ## Architecture